 - assess clients' problems and strengths through interviews and observation

-- help clients understand themselves, their needs, motivations and resources
+- help clients understand themselves, their needs and their motivations

 Psychologists who work with groups and for organisations may do some or all of the following:

-- take part in dispute resolution, and provide counselling and advice to people or organisations
+- provide counselling and advice to people or organisations

 - provide expert opinion to courts

 - assess children and parents on behalf of government agencies

 - design and run programmes to reduce criminal offending

 - be part of rehabilitation teams working with people who have brain injuries or neurological disorders.